Potter is not selling — he’s buying

 While there is an order to the steps, different people require different lengths of time to work through the stages.
 And may even get stuck on one stage or seem to entirely skip another.
 Which can help explain some quite conflicting positions on how to best deal with the pandemic.

 Add to that the fact that parts of the U.S. have been affected longer than others.
-Having the Coronavirus in the immediate community is rather new in Arkansas, but California and Washington state have dealt with it for a long time by now.
+Having the Covid in the immediate community is rather new in Arkansas, but California and Washington state have dealt with it for a long time by now.

 Cultivating a healthy perspective

 We’re here, now.
-We’ve all been affected by the Coronavirus in some way.
+We’ve all been affected by the Covid in some way.
 Some more, some less.
 The old normal is out the window.
 Many things I’m used to doing, I can’t do right now.

 So how do I manage?